prithvianilk/kvs/README.md

-# KVS
+# kvs

 - My second attempt at writing a simple key value store, indexed by a hashmap
-- We want to write key value pairs to a log, index them, then perform compaction
+- I want to write key value pairs to a log, index them, then perform compaction
+- Provide a leveldb / pebble like API

 ### API

 - Writes: ```kvs.Write(key, value)```
 - Reads: ```kvs.Read(key)```

-### Design
+### File format

-- Key value pairs will be stored in this format
+Key value pairs will be stored in this format

 ```text
 key's size (uint32)